by Deiondre van der Merwe

 Mazda's foremost performer is kitted out in terms of features, offering manual air conditioning on all models along with cruise control, leather upholstery, an eight-way power-adjustable driver's seat, and a multifunction steering wheel.
 Heated front thrones are stock in higher trims along with a leather-clad steering wheel.
 As for infotainment, an optionally available seven-inch LCD touchscreen enables Bluetooth streaming and navigation, and audio is pushed through a nine-speaker Bose system, though this is optional for the Grand Touring.

 For safety, front, side, and head curtain airbags are standard across all trim levels along with an alarm, tire pressure monitoring, and warning lamps in the cluster.
-There are only partial reviews for the RX-8 from the NHTSA, awarding it a five-star rating for rollover protection.
+There are only partial RX-8 reviews for safety from the NHTSA, awarding it a five-star rating for rollover protection.

 The Mazda RX-8 may not be new, but it's a favorite amongst enthusiasts for a reason: the rotary sings an incredible song, and the balanced chassis is a performance driver's delight.
 But it's not known for reliability, and how much it'll cost you to keep it running is less than ideal.
 Still, few sports cars offer all that noise, rear-wheel-drive thrills, and four seats, meaning the Mazda RX-8 we review here is unique among its peers.
 An all-new variant isn't expected for some time, however, so now is your last chance.